mastersofjava/mastersofjava/README.md

 #### Gamemaster Dashboard

 The Gamemaster dashboard can be found on [http://localhost:8080/control](http://localhost:8080/control).
-The first time you start the application you will be asked to setup and administrator account.
+The first time you start the application you will be asked to setup.

 # License